Police kill man carrying fake gun on Hollywood Boulevard

 “People started running around” when the gunfire erupted, witness Carlos Monroy told KTLA.
 Monroy said he saw police trying to resuscitate the man.

 The man, whose name has not been released, was pronounced dead at a hospital.
+It appears he was in his 40s or 50s.
 No officers were hurt.

 The incident takes place just eight days after the state attorney general announced new protocols that will send a team of investigators from the California Department of Justice to probe when a police officer fatally shoots an unarmed civilian.